Staff & Boards

 Member

 Ivan Vejvoda is a renowned political scientist, diplomat and analyst of European and regional politics, with a long career in promoting democracy, European integration and international cooperation in the Balkans.
 He currently directs the “Europe’s Futures” program at the Institut für die Wissenschaften vom Menschen (IWM) in Vienna.
 He previously served as Director for the Western Balkans and Senior Vice President at the German Marshall Fund of the United States (GMF), where he led programs on democratic transition and Euro-Atlantic integration in the region.
+He graduated from the Institut d’études politiques de Paris (Sciences Po) and completed postgraduate studies in philosophy at the University of Belgrade, while he has lectured as a visiting professor at various European and American universities.
+Ivan Vejvoda is the author of numerous studies and analyses on Europe, the Balkans, security and global politics, and remains one of the most respected voices in international relations in the region.

 Paul Stubbs